tixset/encryptionWebChat/README.md

 chmod +x start_server.sh
 cp -a www/* /var/www/html/
 ```

+If the web interface of your chat and the server script are not located on the same machine, then do not forget in the js-script "js/script.js" change the value of the variable "Sokethost" to the ip address of your server.

 ## Starting the server
 It is very easy to start the server part of the chat.
 ``` bash